knpuniversity/micro-symfony/knpu/container-twig.md

 [[[ code('') ]]]

-Now add `base.html.twig` in `Resources/views.
+Now add `base.html.twig` in `Resources/views`.
 Let's steal again from the Standard Edition.
 Find `app/Resources/views/base.html.twig`, copy it, and paste it in ours:

 [[[ code('') ]]]

 Ok, give it a try.
 Unable to find template "mighty_mouse/rescue.html.twig".
 Hmm I bet I have a typo.
 Yep, my directory was called `might_mouse`.
-I went a bit to micro on the name there.
+I went a bit too micro on the name there.
 Fix that and try again.
 It's alive!

 Now, let's add the web debug toolbar.